agsheves/Decis-Country-Data-API/README.md

 ### 1. Initialize a Session

-First, create an authenticated session to get your session credentials:
+First, create an authenticated session to get your session credentials.

+# ⚠️ This uses your [WORKSPACE credentials](https://workspace.decis.ai/).
+Do not use your [country endpoint credentials]()

 ```python
 import requests